section-engineering-education/engineering-education/articles/understanding-map-reduce-in-hadoop/index.md

 ### Introduction to MapReduce in Hadoop
 MapReduce is a Hadoop framework for writing applications that can process vast amounts of data on large clusters.
 It can also be termed a programming model in which large datasets can be processed across computer clusters.
 This application allows data to be stored in a distributed form.
 It simplifies huge volumes of data and large scale computing.

 There are two main tasks in MapReduce: map and reduce.
-The map task is done first, followed by the reduce task.
-In the map job, the input dataset is split into chunks.
-Map task processes these chunks in a parallel manner.
-The map outputs are used as inputs for the Reduce tasks.
-Reducers process the intermediate data from the maps into smaller tuples, which reduce the tasks.
-This is the final output of the framework.
+The former task is performed before the latter.
+In the map job, the input dataset is split into *chunks*.
+Map task processes these chunks parallelly.
+The *map* outputs are used as inputs for the *reduce* tasks.
+Reducers process the intermediate data from the maps into smaller tuples, which reduces the tasks, leading to the final output of the framework.

 The MapReduce framework enhances the scheduling and monitoring of tasks.
 The failed tasks are re-executed by the framework.
 This framework can be used easily, even by programmers with little expertise in distributed processing.
 MapReduce can be implemented using various programming languages such as Java, Hive, Pig, Scala, and Python.

 ### How MapReduce in Hadoop works
-An overview of MapReduce Architecture and MapReduce's phases will help us understand how MapReduce in Hadoop works.
+An overview of *MapReduce Architecture* and *MapReduce's phases* will help us understand how MapReduce in Hadoop works.

 #### MapReduce Architecture
 The following diagram shows a MapReduce architecture.